czbiohub-sf/MIDAS/docs/output.rst

   s3://microbiome-pollardlab/uhgg_v1/marker_gene_models/phyeco/marker_genes.hmm.lz4
   s3://microbiome-pollardlab/uhgg_v1/marker_gene_models/phyeco/marker_genes.mapping_cutoffs.lz4

-For each annotated genome, the homologs of 15 SCGs were identified with ``hmmsearch``, as well as the mapping of gene id to corresponding marker gene id, under the directory of ``marker_genes/phyeco/temp/<species>/<genome>``.
+For each annotated genome, the homologs of 15 SCGs are identified with ``hmmsearch``, as well as the mapping of gene id to corresponding marker gene id, under the directory of ``marker_genes/phyeco/temp/<species>/<genome>``.